domderen/react-lambda-example/README.md

 ## Continuous deployment

 This project is configured to use [CircleCI](https://circleci.com/) build system on all branches.
 Configuration of the continuous deployment is defined in the `circle.yml` file.
-It will run unit tests on each commit to the repository, and on merge to the *master* branch, it will performed deployment of the application to staging environment comprised of the following steps:
+It will run unit tests on each commit to the repository, and on merge to the *master* branch, it will perform deployment of the application to staging environment comprised of the following steps:
 - Build deployment package using webpack production configuration,
-- Deploy prepared package to Amazon S3 into the application directory, with files stored in the directory named after the current build number.
+- Deploy prepared package to Amazon S3 as a .ZIP archive named after the build number.
 This allows to keep the application versioned, and have builds immutable,
 - Tag current version of the code in the repository, with the current build number,
-- Update the [Ops-Frontend](https://github.com/import-io/ops-frontend/blob/master/conf/env/staging.sed) staging configuration file, to inform our nginx configuration about new staging build.
+- Trigger a code update inside Amazon Lambda to actually deploy new version of the code, to staging environment.

 # Running the application